joaks1/PyMsBayes/doc/source/tutorials/background.rst

    :alt: divergence model 112

-   A cartoon showing population-pair 3 assigned to divergence-time parameter 2, and population pairs 1 and 2 assigned to divergence-time parameter 1.
+   A cartoon showing population-pair 3 assigned to divergence-time parameter 2, and population-pairs 1 and 2 assigned to divergence-time parameter 1.

 Finally, we can add a third divergence-time parameter so that each pair of populations is assigned to its own divergence-time parameter (divergence model :math:`\divModel{5} = 123`), as shown in the divergence_model_123_ figure.
-This is the most general model of divergence.
+This is the most general model of divergence, and has no co-divergence among taxa.

 .. _divergence_model_123:
 .. figure:: /_static/div-model-cartoon-123.png